rakshith-6/qlearning-maze-solver/README.md

 ### How to run this code

-1. Clone the repository - In terminal(vs code or any other) navigate to location where you want to clone the repository(using cd) and use,
+1. Clone the repository - In terminal(VS Code or any other) navigate to location where you want to clone the repository(using cd) and use,
 ```
 git clone https://github.com/rakshith-6/qlearning-maze-solver.git
 ```